jmeade11/FEWD/Class 8 /codealong/README.md

 ##### Using the addClass() Method

 We’re going to add a class to the body tag when the page loads.
-To do this we use the basic jQuery syntax of:
+To do this, we use the basic jQuery syntax of:

 ```js
 $('selector').action();
 ```

-The selector we’ll be using is the ```body``` and the action (technically called a method) is ```addClass()```, but the addClass method needs to be told which class to add.
+The selector we’ll be using is the ```body``` and the action (technically called a *method*) is ```addClass()```, but the addClass method needs to be told which class to add.
 We do that by passing the class name to the method in the parentheses.

 Type: ```$('body').addClass('let-there-be-light’);``` in the JS window.
 When you do and the page is refreshed, it will add the let-there-be-light class to the body and the animation will play.
-Notice that the class is added to the body but has two effects:
+Notice that the class is added to the body and has the following two effects:

-The background color of the body is changed from black to green.
+1. The background color of the body is changed from black to green.
 The transition property in the body declaration ensures that the color is transitioned smoothly.
 This is done with these two declarations in our CSS:

 ```css
 body {